JustinLove/onelife-client-patches/README.md

 ### help-overlay

-Shows a help overlay for interaction keys and emote keys.
-Default keybind is '\', change in `settings/showHelpOverlayKey.ini`
+Changes the ESC overlay to include mod keys and help

 ### yum-hover